 AAALAC International's mission to promote high standards of animal care, use, and well-being and enhance life sciences, research, and education through the accreditation process is widely accepted by the scientific community and granting agencies.
-Today, more than 980 programs worldwide are accredited by AAALAC International.
+Today, nearly 1,000 programs worldwide are accredited by AAALAC International.
 These include academic institutions, commercial organizations, government agencies, hospitals, and nonprofit organizations.

 Attainment of accreditation demonstrates that an institution's animal care and use program maintains a standard of excellence beyond the minimums required by law.
 Accreditation also demonstrates an institution's accountability and its efforts to promote sound ethical practices.